EVOKE: Emotion Vocabulary Of Korean and English: Dataset Construction

-Annotators judged whether each target word describes pure bodily or physical sensations (\textsc{excl}9), pure epistemic states (\textsc{excl}10), or behavioral expressions (\textsc{excl}11), using \texttt{yes}, \texttt{no}, or \texttt{unsure}.
-Words that primarily fell into these categories were flagged for potential exclusion from the set of emotion words.
-This procedure provides a direct way to filter out non-emotion terms according to widely shared theoretical assumptions, still allowing researchers to treat these categories as emotion words if desired.
+Annotators judged whether each target word describes pure bodily or physical sensations (\textsc{excl}9), behavioral expressions (\textsc{excl}10), or pure epistemic states (\textsc{excl}11).
+These criteria were designed to flag words that primarily fell into these categories for potential exclusion from the set of emotion words.
+This procedure provides a direct way to filter out non-emotion terms according to widely shared theoretical assumptions, still allowing researchers to retain those as emotion words if desired.